jcook3701/teknic_motor_controller/README.md

    - __Description:__ Number of motors being used on vehicle.
 It is assumed that this number will be even with a minimum of two motors.
 2. Gear Ratio
    - __Description:__ Gear ratio between motor and single tire rotation.
+3. Wheel Base:
+   - __Description:__ The length of the wheel base in meters.
+4. Wheel Radius:
+   - __Description:__ The length of the wheel radius in meters.

 __Motor Parameters:__
 1. Max Motor Velocity